indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 Yahoo!

-Stay tuned as in the next part of this series you will hook up your HTTP server with some routes.
+Stay tuned.
+In the next part of this series you will hook up your HTTP server with some routes.

 There is a [GitHub repository](https://github.com/indiedvlpr/clojure-web-api-skeleton) that has this in a skeleton ready to go.